Azure/azure-openapi-validator/docs/rules.md

 Please refer to [post-201-response.md](./post-201-response.md) for details.

+### ParametersInPost

+For a POST action parameters MUST be in the payload and not in the URI.

+Please refer to [parameters-in-post.md](./parameters-in-post.md) for details.

 ### PostOperationAsyncResponseValidation

 An async POST operation response include status code 202 with 'Location' header.
 Must support status code 200 if operation can be completed synchronously.
 Operation must also add "x-ms-long-running-operation and x-ms-long-running-operation-options" to mark that it is a long running operation (in case of 202) and how it is tracked (Location header).